HaipengHan15/TP-MEET/content/home/cta.md

     # Overlay a color or image (optional).
     #   Deactivate an option by commenting out the line, prefixing it with `#`.
     overlay_color: '#666'  # An HTML color value.
-    # overlay_img: bubbles.jpg  # Image path relative to your `assets/media/` folder
+    overlay_img: '' # bubbles.jpg  # Image path relative to your `assets/media/` folder
-    # overlay_filter: 0.5  # Darken the image.
+    overlay_filter: 0.5  # Darken the image.
 Value in range 0-1.
     # Call to action button (optional).
     #   Activate the button by specifying a URL and button label below.
     #   Deactivate by commenting out parameters, prefixing lines with `#`.